MartinuzziFrancesco/CellularAutomata.jl/docs/src/index.md

 # CellularAutomata.jl

 This package is meant to be a complete Open source reference for everything regarding Cellular Automata.
-In it you will find wayd to create one and two dimensional Cellular Automata models and functions to analyze them
+In it you will find ways to create one and two dimensional Cellular Automata models and functions to analyze them

 ## General usage